Laboratory and Industrial Use

 • drugs, such as insulin.

-In Europe, all laboratory and factory uses of GMOs are regulated by the EU Contained Use Directive.
-Read more about:
+In Europe, all laboratory and factory uses of GMOs are regulated by the EU Contained Use Directive, and similar regulations are followed in the UK

 Resources